 How and Why to Plan a Family-Friendly Event

 Choose the right venue.
-A family-friendly event venue needs to appeal to a range of ages and interests.
-Look for a venue that regularly hosts families and is accustomed to serving their needs.
-Also look for amenities such as a spa, gym, pool or playroom that will give family members a chance to kick back and enjoy themselves during down time.
+The venue needs to appeal to a range of ages and interests.
+Look for one that regularly hosts families and is accustomed to serving their needs.
+Also look for amenities such as a spa, gym, pool or playroom that will give family members a chance to kick back and enjoy themselves during downtime.

 Set aside family time.
 What’s the point of a family-friendly meeting without incorporating family time into the agenda?
-Schedule meetings so they end early enough to give families ample leisure time.
-Help attendees and their families unwind with themed activity nights.
-Planning a concert, field trip or employee appreciation party can create family memories that your guests are sure to cherish long after the meeting has ended.
+Schedule meetings so they end early enough to give families ample leisure time, or consider flexible programming so attendees can work around their families’ schedules.
+Families with babies who are still breastfeeding, for example, might especially appreciate this option.
+Then, help attendees and their families unwind with themed activity nights.
+Planning a field trip can create family memories that your guests are sure to cherish long after the meeting has ended.

 Provide kid-friendly treats.
 Make your younger guests feel welcome at events catered to adults with a few special touches, such as special turndown service, goody bags or a kids’ club.
 And don’t forget about the tweens and teens attending the event.
 Give them a more grown-up experience by hosting a cocktail party with nonalcoholic beverages and entertainment.

 Promote nearby attractions.
-Let families take advantage of all that the event’s location has to offer.
-Check with the tourism board about discounts for nearby attractions and activities.
-And consider extending the special room rate before or after the conference (or both), so families can explore the event’s surroundings on their own time.
+Events can serve as vacations for some families, so let them take advantage of all the venue’s location has to offer.
+Check with the tourism board about discounts for nearby attractions and activities, and consider extending the special room rate before or after the conference (or both), so families can explore the event’s surroundings on their own time.